Qiskit/qiskit/docs/terra/getting_started_with_qiskit_terra.rst

 After you create the circuit with its registers, you can add gates (“operations”) to manipulate the registers.
-As you proceed through the documentation you will find more gates and circuits; the below is an example of a quantum circuit that makes a three-qubit GHZ state
+As you proceed through the documentation you will find more gates and circuits; below is an example of a quantum circuit that makes a three-qubit GHZ state

 .. math:: |\psi\rangle = \left(|000\rangle+|111\rangle\right)/\sqrt{2}.